Payroll of the home employee employed by an individual

 Please note

-if the employee is called upon to intervene repeatedly, the hours of responsible day-time attendance shall be paid in hours of actual work.
+If the employee is called upon to intervene repeatedly, the hours of responsible day-time attendance shall be paid in hours of actual work.

 Night attendance allowance